astoanne/dockerize_jupyter_notebook/README.md

-If you are not ready to wait for 10 hours to retrain the model, start from tag "RUN FROM HERE" in the notebook.
+If you are not ready to wait for 10 hours to retrain the model, start from tag "RUN FROM HERE" in the notebook and use the pretrained model.

 # Other Works I Did